Manage a subscription

 Now, if you make a withdrawal you can select the subscription to be linked to the transaction.
 Note that this will not work for transfers or deposits.
 You can only link subscriptions to withdrawals.

-See bill being paid
+See subscriptions being paid

 Look it up in reports